ladybug-tools/spider/gbxml-viewer/README.md

 * Creates gbJSON data for easier processing
 * All free and open source and hosted on GitHub

-### Bonus / Experimental Feature
-* Optional first person camera enables model fly-through
-	* Fly through and around your models.
-	* Use cursor keys or WASD keys.
-	* Click on the icons at bottom of your screen
-	* Use mouse, menu or cursor keys to control full range of motion
-	* 3D avatar guides you through space

-* Sun path diagrams with analemmas
-	Uses Ladybug Tools / Spider Solar Calculator to position Sun correctly for lat/lon at any month, day and hour
-* Screen capture to video
-	* Currently only on previous release

-### Sample gbXML File galleries
-* Uses GitHub API to obtain directory listings and load gbXML files in several selected repositories
-	* gbXML.org sample files
-	* Spider Build Well project files
-	* Various files used for testing

 ## Things you can do using this script